-Erik Owens is interim director of the Boisi Center and associate professor of the practice in theology and international studies at Boston College.
+Erik Owens is the associate director of the Boisi Center and associate professor of the practice in theology and international studies at Boston College.
 His research explores a variety of intersections between religion and public life, with particular attention to the challenge of fostering the common good of a religiously diverse society.
 His interdisciplinary scholarship bridges the fields of theological ethics, political philosophy, law, education, international studies and public policy.

 He is the co-editor of three books: Gambling: Mapping the American Moral Landscape (2009), Religion and the Death Penalty: A Call for Reckoning (2004) and The Sacred and the Sovereign: Religion and International Politics (2003), the last of which was called a "must read" by Foreign Affairs in 2009.